Stan-21/cmpm-121-f25-d3/PLAN.md

 The vision for this game is to create a mashup of 2048 and Pokemon Go.
 Players would go around collecting tokens from cache's.
 These tokens could be combined with tokens of the same value to create a single token with double the value.
 The goal of the game would be to create a token of the biggest value.

+## Designer Vision

+I understand Adam's idea for the starter code to not push us around and to kill it, but there are still some mechanics / ideas that I would like to keep.

+- I would like for a popup menu to exist so players would have options on what to do and so the gameplay isn't just tapping around the screen.
+- I feel that a complete grid for the entire map would make things look too cluttered.
+As an alternative, I increased the spawnrate for cells, but made it so some cells contain no tokens.

 ## Technologies

 - TypeScript for most game code, little to no explicit HTML, and all CSS collected in common `style.css` file